hygieia/hygieia/rally-feature-collector/README.md

+# THIS BRANCH HAVE BEEN ABANDONED AND SHOULD NOT BE USED.

 #Rally Feature Collector
 Retrieves Rally feature content data from the source system APIs and places it in a MongoDB for later retrieval and use by the DevOps Dashboard